This annual Mother’s Day conversation is so predictable it’s aggravating: “Mom, what can I get you?” “Oh, I don’t need anything!”

 Now, I’m not saying this is true for every pig-collecting mother, or for anyone obsessed by her particular object of affection.
 By all means, if you know your mother would love having one more knick for her knack, go for it.
 But it might be better to ask her if she would like you to pack up some of those dust gatherers and take them out of her house.
 Better yet, sell them for her and give her the cash.
 Green is the new pig.

 Most mothers who have finished raising their children are at a different stage of life.
 They want order.
-Some want a stocked refrigerator without fingerprints and school schedules and magnets that say “I heart Mom.”
-(Well, OK, these magnets are pretty cute and very inexpensive to make).
+Some want a stocked refrigerator without fingerprints and school schedules and magnets that say “I heart Mom.”.
 Others long for a day alone, a steamy bath and a steamier novel.
 Some mothers want jewelry; others are crafty and would love to have the raw materials to create.
 One of my favorite gifts was a hefty cordless drill.
 We’re all different.

 Mothers know about budgets, and they don’t want their adult children to spend money they don’t have on a gift that won’t be enjoyed.
 They want their children to have plump savings accounts and a debt-free life.
 With a little creativity, you can be frugal and still make Mom smile on Mother’s Day.
 Here are some suggestions: